avarananson/Snake-game---CommandLine/README.md

 # Snake-game---CommandLine
 This is a command line Snake game.
-Its without any use of gaming library
+It is build without any use of gaming library

 Requirement is curses library